Horse Racing Betting Sites & Offers

 If you have taken a money back offer and the race comes under Rule 4 terms the stake itself returned to you will not be reduced.

 The maximum you can win on a horse race varies between bookmakers, and within this varies between the grade or class of race.
-The example below is from Bet365, renowned as the highest payers in the industry:
+The example below is from a high limits bookmaker, renowned as the highest payers in the industry:

 Top class 1, group 1 or grade 1 flat and jump racing carry the highest payouts, up to a few million with the bigger operators.
 The lower the classification the lower the payment cap in general and some lower class or amateur racing can have limit as low as £1000 payouts.
 Something to beware of if you are a big bettor or like to go for outsiders in low classification races.